 The 5.5 kilometre road will connect Main North Road with residential developments in Gawler East, Gawler South and Evanston Park at Calton Road.

 Some early works, such as service relocation works commenced in mid-2018.
 A sod turning event held on 23 November 2018 marked the commencement of construction works.

 When will the project be completed?

-It is anticipated that the GELR will be open to the public in late December 2019, with project completion estimated February-March 2020, weather permitting.
+It is anticipated that the GELR will be completed in 2020.

 Will there be traffic impacts and road closures during construction and how will these be managed?